The Alphabet Wall is Flickering Again, But This Time, the Message Leads Millie Bobby Brown to Yas Island Abu Dhabi - www.lokmattimes.com

 The Alphabet Wall is Flickering Again, But This Time, the Message Leads Millie Bobby Brown to Yas Island Abu Dhabi

-PNN Abu Dhabi [UAE], November 19: Just when fans prepare to bid a tearful farewell to one beloved world, ...
+Abu Dhabi [UAE], November 18: Just when fans prepare to bid a tearful farewell to one beloved world, Millie ...

 Yes!
 Millie Bobby Brown is joining Yas Island, the leading leisure and entertainment destination as its newest Brand Ambassador, marking an epic pop-culture crossover timed perfectly with the Stranger Things season finale on Netflix.
 The star, adored by millions around the globe, now brings her adventurous energy and unmistakable charm to the ultimate entertainment destination.